-In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments" (Topic 326).
+In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments" (Topic 326), and subsequently issued various ASUs to clarify the implementation guidance in ASU 2016-13.
 This ASU sets forth an expected credit loss model which requires the measurement of expected credit losses for financial instruments based on historical experience, current conditions and reasonable and supportable forecasts.
 This replaces the existing incurred loss model and is applicable to the measurement of credit losses on financial assets measured at amortized cost, and certain off-balance sheet credit exposures.
 This ASU is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019, with early adoption permitted.
 Adoption will require a modified retrospective transition.
 This ASU is effective for us in the first quarter of fiscal 2021.
-We are currently evaluating the impact of this ASU on our consolidated financial statements.
+The impact of this ASU on our consolidated financial statements will primarily result from our Financial Services operations and certain financial guarantees, and will largely depend on economic conditions and forecasts existing at the time of adoption.

-In February 2016, the FASB issued ASU No. 2016-02, "Leases" (Topic 842).
+In February 2016, the FASB issued ASU No. 2016-02, "Leases" (Topic 842), and subsequently issued various ASUs to clarify the implementation guidance in ASU 2016-02.
 This ASU requires lessees to recognize, on the balance sheet, assets and liabilities for the rights and obligations created by leases of greater than twelve months.
 The accounting by lessors will remain largely unchanged.
 This ASU is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018, with early adoption permitted.
 This ASU is effective for us in the first quarter of fiscal 2020.
-We expect to adopt this ASU in the first quarter of fiscal 2020 on a modified retrospective basis by which the cumulative effect adjustment recognized in Accumulated deficit as of November 1, 2019.
-We will continue to evaluate the impact of this ASU on our consolidated financial statements.
+We expect to adopt this ASU in the first quarter of fiscal 2020 on a modified retrospective basis by which the cumulative effect adjustment will be recognized in Accumulated deficit as of November 1, 2019.
+The new standard provides a number of optional practical expedients in transition.
+We expect to elect the 'package of practical expedients', which permits us not to reassess under the new standard our prior conclusions about lease identification, lease classification and initial direct costs.
+We also expect to elect the practical expedient related to land easements, but do not expect to elect the use-of-hindsight.
+We are currently evaluating our lease population to assess the effect of the guidance on our consolidated financial statements, but expect to record lease liabilities and right-of-use assets for operating leases related to certain property and equipment.
+We have selected our software and service providers and are focused on designing new processes and controls to assist with the implementation of the standard.
+We continue to evaluate the impact of this ASU on our consolidated financial statements.